 Wednesday 6-9 pm.
 Instructor: Linzi Manicom WI 2008

-The seminars (which are weekly for the first few weeks of the year and then less frequent) provide the space for experience-sharing and peer-learning, talks on topics related to community engagement and social justice, discussion of scholarly articles on community engaged learning, guest speakers, workshops on community engagement practices, and facilitated collective reflection.
+- The seminars meet weekly for the first half of the term and then less regularly, according to the program of workshops and speakers.
+The seminars are spaces for peer-learning, experience-sharing and problem-solving; talks on topics related to community engagement and social justice; discussion of scholarly articles on different aspects of community engaged learning; workshops on skills and practices for community engagement; and facilitated collective reflection activities.

 NEW495Y PLACEMENTS: For a list of available placements click here

 HOW TO APPLY.

 To ensure that your application is not misdirected, please follow these instructions exactly.

 - Compile the following two items into one single file:

 (a) a covering letter, indicating your interest and background relevant to the specific position; and